 6. BE PATIENT!!!

-This is Hannah’s biggest piece of advice.
+This is Kat’s biggest piece of advice.
 She likens a new pixel to a new baby – at first, it has no control and doesn’t know what it’s doing, but over time it matures as it learns and understands what it’s supposed to do.

-According to Hannah, it’s best not to expect any valuable results within the first couple of months while you give your pixel time to mature.
+According to Kat, it’s best not to expect any valuable results within the first couple of months while you give your pixel time to mature.
 Think of this as your Pixel’s training period – you wouldn’t expect your favourite football team to simply go out on the field on competition day and win, they need to spend the months before training and getting themselves into peak condition.
 It’s the same for your Pixel.